 The act of saving for retirement, by contributing money to a retirement account like clockwork, can only take you so far.
 You also need to invest your money so it can grow.

-If you're automatically enrolled in your plan, your money will be invested in a default investment.
+If you're automatically enrolled in your plan and do not pro-actively elect where to direct the contributions, your money will be invested in a default investment.
 Target date funds are one type of commonly available default investment.
 They represent a do-it-for-me option that takes care of some of the details of investing for you.
 For more do-it-for-me options, see below.

 But you may be more inclined toward do-it-yourself investing.
 You don't have to become a professional trader or spend your free time researching stocks to develop and implement an investment plan.
 Using basic principles of asset allocation and diversification—to invest in a way that matches your time frame, risk tolerance, and financial needs—will help you get on the right path to achieve your retirement savings goals.